Columbus, Ohio, Nursing Schools

-- Just five miles from downtown, Capital University offers a bachelor's and master's program in nursing, along with certificate programs for nurse educators and clinical nurse specialists.
+- Located 10.5 miles from downtown, Capital University offers a bachelor's and master's program in nursing, along with certificate programs for nurse educators and clinical nurse specialists.

-- Columbus State Community College, in the heart of downtown, offers an associate's degree in nursing and certificate programs for registered nurses (RNs) who want to develop their skills in specialty areas.
+- Columbus State Community College, about 11 miles from downtown, offers an associate's degree in nursing and certificate programs for registered nurses (RNs) who want to develop their skills in specialty areas.
 It also has nurse aide and licensed practical nurse (LPN) certificate programs.

-- The Ohio State University, about three miles from the city center, offers bachelor's, master's degrees and two doctoral degree programs in nursing.
+- The Ohio State University, just under ten miles from the city center, offers bachelor's, master's and doctoral degree programs in nursing.

 Capital University, which is just a few miles from Columbus in Bexley, emphasizes a holistic approach to nursing.
 Students learn to exercise sound judgment and critical thinking skills as they master the knowledge needed for effective healthcare delivery.